robert-kisteleki/go-sudoku-solver/README.md

 sudoku < solvethis.txt
 ```

-The input can contain prtty-printed sudokus, or ones where missing cells
+The input can contain pretty-printed sudokus, or ones where missing cells
 are marked with X or 0 or spaces.
 There should be 9 lines of useful stuff.

-At the moment there's no check if the input was a valid (unfilled) sudoku,
-so don't feed it garbage / invalid puzzles just yet!